itdxer/blog.itdxer.com/_posts/2021-05-24-martingale-betting-strategy-in-fair-casino.md

 layout: post

-description: "Article aims to correct claims made about Martingale betting strategy and show that actual probability is equal to 50% rather than 1/e as has been stated in the video.
+description: "Article aims to correct claims made about the Martingale betting strategy in the Numberphile video and show that actual probability is equal to 50% rather than 1/e as has been stated in the video.

 "